QualityMermaid/reading-notes-102db5/README.md

 - touch (creates new file from the terminal)
   - touch hello.dm
 - code . (launches vscode)
+- git clone (will clone reposertry from github)
+  - git clone git@github.com:QualityMermaid/TechEducationClone.git (make sure the link in github is the right code version. in this case its SSH)

 ### VSCode

 #### Commands
 - ! (when using a blank html file can use ! to autofill in VSCode
 - command+s (saves file. if the circle is white it means its not saved!)
+- git status (will tell you the status of the file, red means untracked files)
+-

 #### Extentions
 - Better Comments